 Oil prices face some pressure ahead as it approaches its seasonal weak time of the year.
 I have posted the returns of US oil over the last 20 years between Nov 20 and Dec 20.
 You can see the distribution clearly favours sellers.
 The worst year was 2014 with a huge -27.12% drop in oil.
 Now, this seasonal pressure faces extra difficulty as OPEC+ tries to balance rising oil production levels.

 According to the latest news on November 11, OPEC+ is talking about extending cuts for 3-6 months.

 What’s the present production cut deal?

 At present, OPEC has agreed on a production quota of 21.8mln bpd and is due to relax these to 23mln bpd next year.
 Libya, Iran and Venezuela are all excluded from the deal.

 Three reasons OPEC+ may struggle to balance the market even with cuts?

 It may be very difficult as a number of countries are bringing or will bring production back to the market.

-Iran’s could return to the oil market if Biden administration takes a more dovish approach to the Iran nuclear deal.
+Iran could return to the oil market if the Biden administration takes a more dovish approach to the Iran nuclear deal.
 Their current level of production is around 0.5 mln bpd.
 However, when the deal was in place it stood higher at 2mln bpd.
-If Iran turn on the taps that makes it harder for OPEC+ again.
+If Iran turns on the taps, that makes it harder for OPEC+ again.

-None of this is to mention the potential time it may take for a vaccine to do its work.
-All of these reasons are potential drags on oil going forward into this seasonally weak time of year.
+Also, a factor to consider is the potential time it may take for a vaccine to do its work.
+All of these reasons are potential drags on oil as it enters this seasonally weak time of year.